-As set forth in Section IV.J.iii., all work for projects selected under this FOA must be performed in the United States.
+As set forth in Section IV.I.iii (Performance of Work in the United States (Foreign Work Waiver)), all work for projects selected under this FOA must be performed in the United States.
 To request a waiver of this requirement, the applicant must submit an explicit waiver request in the Full Application.
 Appendix C lists the information that must be included in a foreign work waiver request.